jax-ml/jax/docs/heap_profiling.md

 ## Installation

-The JAX heap profiler emits output that can be interpreted using the [`pprof`](https://github.com/google/pprof) tool.
+The JAX heap profiler emits output that can be interpreted using pprof (<https://github.com/google/pprof>).
 Start by installing `pprof`, by following its
 [installation instructions](https://github.com/google/pprof#building-pprof).
 At the time of writing, installing `pprof` requires first installing